brianthomas/npd-req-analysis/README.md

 ## About

-This project is for developing a database to allow us to calculate the Levenshtift distance metric between various NPD/NPR requirements so we may use a quantitative means to determine which of these stated requirements are similar to other requirements in the same and other NPD/NPRs.
+This project is for developing a database to allow us to calculate the Levenshtein distance metric between various NPD/NPR requirements so we may use a quantitative means to determine which of these stated requirements are similar to other requirements in the same and other NPD/NPRs.